rverschae/rverschae.github.io/index.md

 # News

 ## 2025
+- [New Paper] on "Visualization of Profiles and Trajectories in Early Childhood Math Abilities using Data Mining Techniques", accepted at ICETC 2025, joint work with Ignacio Bugueno-Cordova, Jairo Navarrete, and Christopher A. Flores.
+- [New Paper] on "Active Learning in Biomedical Text Classification Using a Bag-of-Regular-Expressions Approach",  published at IEEE CBMS 2025 (IEEE International Symposium on Computer-Based Medical Systems), joint work with Christopher A. Flores.
-- [New Recognition] I have been eleveted to IEEE Senior member.
+- [New Recognition] I have been eleveted to IEEE Senior member
 - [New Project] UOH internal URO Grant for Project "Technology transfer of a Precision Livestock monitoring system in the coastal drylands of O'Higgins: LoraWAN and Computer Vision for location, behavior analysis, and automated counting of sheep and cattle.
 - [New Paper] on "Human-Robot Navigation using Event-based Cameras and Reinforcement Learning", Ignacio Bugueño Córdova, Javier Ruiz-del-Solar, Rodrigo Verschae at Event Vision Workshop at CVPR 2025.
 - [New poster] on "eBIRD: Event-Based Image Reconstruction by a Denoising Diffusion Probabilistic Model Control", FABIAN IGNACIO VALDERRAMA PENALOZA, Ignacio Bugueño Córdova, Rodrigo Verschae, at LatinX in CV (LXCV) Workshop at CVPR 2025